dan1229/setup-macos-server/README.md

 -------------------------------------------------------

 ### dd.conf
-get login/password from Google Domains
+Get login/password from Google Domains.
+Might be some funny business with quotes and all.

 -------------------------------------------------------
 ##### [https://danielnazarian.com](https://danielnazarian.com)